-“$44 for every $1 invested — yeah, right.”
-If that’s what you’re thinking every time you hear someone talk about email marketing’s impressive return on investment (ROI), you might want to think about introducing A/B testing to your email strategy.
+“$44 for every $1 invested — yeah, right!”
+Suppose that’s what you’re thinking every time you hear someone talk about email marketing’s impressive return on investment (ROI).
+In that case, you might want to think about introducing A/B testing to your email strategy.

 Keep reading to get all the details on how to A/B test email campaigns, including: